How to support a community online during covid-19

 For well over a decade, I have been asking participants to agree to six agreements at the start of meetings.
 Such agreements can be quickly explained, and significantly improve intimacy and safety.
 They are easily adapted to online meetings.
 (For example, I cover when and how the freedom to ask questions can be used when the entire group is together online.)

 You’ve probably attended a large group “discussion” with poor or non-existent facilitation, and noticed that a few people monopolize most of the resulting “conversation”.
-Before people divide into small breakout groups, state the issue or question they’ll be discussing, ask someone to volunteer as timekeeper, and prescribe an appropriate duration for each participant’s sharing.
+Before people divide into small breakout groups, state the issue or question they’ll be discussing, ask someone to volunteer as a timekeeper, and prescribe an appropriate duration for each participant’s sharing.

 • People want and need to share how they’re feeling up front.